Mrcoole7890/Pathfinder/featurelist.md

 Maze Object will:

-- Hold the state for the maze enviorment the "player" will traverse through

-- have a constructor that takes a single parameter, mazeAsTwoDArray, that must be a rectangular array object **DONE**
+- have a constructor that takes a single parameter, mazeAsTwoDArray, that must be a rectangular array object

-- have a toString function that displays the maze as a string **DONE**
+- have a toString function that displays the maze as a string

+- have a mapping function to convert values to their representations

+Enviorment Object will:

+- Handel interations between the goal, player, and maze objects

-- have a function to insert the player into the maze at an open location there can only be one player **DONE**
+- have a function to insert the player into the maze at an open location there can only be one player

-- have a function to move the player up, down, left, or right

-- have a get player location function **DONE**
+- have a get player location function

-- have a function to insert a goal loaction there can only be one goal **DONE**
+- have a function to insert a goal loaction there can only be one goal

+- have a function to move the players location if it is valid

+- have a function to return valid moves from the players position

+Point Object will:

+- hold an array of size two for representing points to refer to on the maze

+- have a function for setting the cordinates of a point

+- will have error checking for valid cordinates

+TestingUtility Object:

+- will be used by the testing objects for helper functions

-- have a mapping function to convert values to their representations **DONE**
+- will have a function for testing if values are equal

+- will have a function for running all test methods